 The qualification is designed to equip learners with the opportunity to demonstrate competence in order to work effectively at this level with children and young people.

-For learners who want to continue their learning at a higher level in this area the recommended progression route is to the BIIAB Level 3 Diploma for the Children and Young People's Workforce (England).
-It also will allow for a number of progression routes into other areas of learning.
+For learners who want to continue their learning at a higher level in this area the recommended progression route is to the BIIAB Level 5 Diploma in Leadership for Health and Social Care and Children and Young People's Services (England).